KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 [Imgur](https://imgur.com/tPsC2kf)

 **Significance:**
 This feature is most likely unintended, but not a bug due to the janky nature of fall damage.
-Unlike jean and sucrose who can consistently cause fall damage due to the stronger downward pull and yeet function on their kits, kazuha's Skill only has a weak vortex that causes the accelerated pull in specific situations.
+Unlike jean and Sucrose who can consistently cause fall damage due to the stronger downward pull and yeet function on their kits, kazuha's Skill only has a weak vortex that causes the accelerated pull in specific situations.
 Hence he is unable to proc fall damage as consistent and as well as the 2 other characters mentioned.

 ### Kazuha Tap E Air Time Can Be Shortened